-The Holden State of Origin Series was launched today in Melbourne, as the interstate series prepares to head back to the MCG for the first time since 2015.
+The Holden State of Origin Series was launched today in Adelaide, as Australian sport’s greatest rivalry prepares to head to South Australia for the first time.

-The 2018 Holden State of Origin Series will kick off on June 6 at the MCG, followed by Game Two – on a stand alone Sunday night – at ANZ Stadium on June 24, and Game Three at Suncorp Stadium on July 11.
+The 2020 Holden State of Origin Series will kick off on June 3 at Adelaide Oval, followed by Game Two – a standalone Sunday fixture – at ANZ Stadium on June 21, and Game Three at Suncorp Stadium on July 8.

 Tickets are available for all three matches at nrl.com/tickets